reichlab/docs.zoltardata/docs/ForecastQueryFormat.md

 ## Data format

-The forecasts are saved in the CSV format documented at [Forecast data format (CSV)](FileFormats.md#forecast-data-format-csv).
+The forecasts are returned in the CSV format documented at [Forecast data format (CSV)](FileFormats.md#forecast-data-format-csv).

 ## Data limits